seraph776/panacea.com-scraper/README.md

 ## ℹ️ Info

-This repo scraps cannabis product information from https://panaceawellness.com/ using Python Scrapy.
+This repo scrapes cannabis product information from https://panaceawellness.com/ using Python Scrapy.
 In Greek mythology, **Panacea** is the goddess of universal remedy and healing; she was believed to have a potion that would cure any sickness or disease.

 - **Objective**: The objective for this scraping system is to monitor product information for our target keywords and monitor the individual products every day.